-Saguni Safari Lodge has 10 spacious and luxurious tents, custom-designed and built in harmony with the island environment.
+Saguni Safari Lodge has 8 luxury and 6 standard tents, custom-designed and built in harmony with the island environment.
 There is a family room and a honeymoon suite.
 All rooms are on the riverfront with stunning views.

 The Lodge offers open vehicle photographic safaris and walking safaris.
 Besides the day-time game drives, which can feature Africa’s big attractions – lion, cheetah, leopard, wild dog, elephant, buffalo, hippo and giraffe, there is also the option to experience a night drive.
 Cultural visits, bush walks and mokoro excursions are all available at Saguni.